 I was deeply disappointed and in profound sorrow.
 My biggest mortal inspiration, creditor, mentor, and advisor was taken from me.
 My father was dead.
 You see, death affects so many and it runs so deep, deep down where no one can see exactly how the hurt is for every person.
 No one could fully understand my unexpressed pain because I hid the pain quite well.
 I put forth a strong face, took care of my responsibilities, showed love as if everything was fine in Zion, but deep down I was hurting and I already knew that it was useless to tell anyone because there was nothing they could do for me.

 You should know why this was one of the greatest trials of my life.
 My father dropped out of 9th grade, but his appetite and passion for a good education was salivating and unprecedented.
 In his faleo’o (hut), he nailed cardboard flaps on the faleo’o posts and with malala (black charcoals) wrote Math problems: addition, subtraction, multiplication, division, negative numbers, positive numbers, decimals, and word problems.
 He waited for us to solve and then walked us through the solutions.
 My father knew this was our academic weakness and he made sure it was made strong.
 Before the teachers could teach me Math basics, my father did it all.
 His sacrifices were tremendous.
 He worked the land, sold taro, dried coconuts, and traded little keepsakes he had to get money for his children’s tuitions.
 If his crops didn’t sell in Salelologa (an open market in Savaii, Samoa), he would catch the last ferry to Upolu (the next island) so he could sell it at Fugalei market.
 Sometimes he asked his brothers and sisters for assistance.
 Providing for 10 children must have been very taxing, but he valued getting a good education to continue the sacrifices year after year.
 Our public education system is not free.
-Not only do parents pay for tuition, but also adding the expense of school uniforms accessorized by matching shoes can raise a parent’s stress level to 100-degrees or more.
+Not only do parents pay tuition, but adding the expense of school uniforms and matching shoes can raise a parent’s stress level to 100-degrees or more.
 There were many times when I saw my dad go without shoes so my siblings and I could have.

 My favorite thing to watch was his smile at the good news when we did very well academically.
 He was on top of the world.
 That was what I strived to do, to bring honor and healthy pride to my father and his name.
 I wanted to take good care of him when I get a good job.
 I wanted to see him smile and enjoy his old age when it is my turn to give back.
 But, that didn’t happen.
 This brought me great emotional afflictions.